adevur/docker-easy-samba/docs/DOCUMENTATION.md

 }
 ```

-### `remote.changeRemoteToken()` method
+### `remote.changeMyPassword()` method
-This method can be used to modify the secret token on a remote container, using `EasySamba Remote API`.
-This function also updates the token stored in the current `remote` object, so that when you use `remote` functions, they will use updated token.
+This method can be used to modify your own `Remote API` password on a remote container, using `EasySamba Remote API`.
+This function also updates the credentials stored in the current `remote` object, so that when you use `remote` functions, they will use updated credentials.
 This function will also update file `/share/config/remote-api.json` inside the remote container.

 > NOTE: this function is async and returns a Promise.

-- ARGUMENTS: `newToken`
+- ARGUMENTS: `newPassword`

-  - PARAMETER `newToken`: it is a non-empty string that contains the new token to permanently set in the remote container for future use
+  - PARAMETER `newPassword`: it is a non-empty string that contains the new password to permanently set in the remote container for future use

 - OUTPUT: it returns a Promise that resolves to `true` or `false`